 Prior to September 2002, Mr. Taub was a partner in Arthur Andersen's national office.
 The role of that group within Andersen was to consult on complex financial reporting matters; establish and disseminate Andersen’s policies regarding financial reporting matters; and represent the firm before various standards setters including the FASB, SEC, AICPA, and IASB.
 Mr. Taub consulted and authored interpretive guidance for Andersen on a wide variety of accounting and reporting issues, including revenue recognition, business combinations, compensation arrangements, intangible assets, and investment accounting.
 Prior to joining Andersen’s national office, he was member of the audit practice in the firm’s Detroit office serving publicly held and privately owned companies in a variety of industries.

 Mr. Taub is currently a member of the FASB/IASB Joint Transition Group for Revenue Recognition.
 He previously served on the IASB's IFRS Interpretations Committee and the FASB’s Valuation Resource Group.
 He is a frequent speaker, having addressed numerous audiences sponsored by a variety of organizations.
 He was the primary author of several SEC reports and publications, including the Report and Recommendations Pursuant to Section 401(c) of the Sarbanes-Oxley Act of 2002 On Arrangements with Off-Balance Sheet Implications, Special Purpose Entities, and Transparency of Filings by Issuers and the Study Pursuant to Section 108(d) of the Sarbanes-Oxley Act of 2002 on the Adoption by the United States Financial Reporting System of a Principles-Based Accounting System.
-Mr. Taub is also co-author of the Revenue Recognition Guide, an 800-page comprehensive guide to accounting for revenue recognition published by CCH.
+Mr. Taub is the author of the Revenue Recognition Guide, a 500-page comprehensive guide to accounting for revenue recognition published by CCH and a co-author of CCH's Financial Instruments Guide.

 Mr. Taub attended the University of Michigan in Ann Arbor, where he received an undergraduate degree in economics in 1990, and won the William A. Paton Award for his performance on the CPA exam.
 In 2005 Mr. Taub won the SEC’s award for Supervisory Excellence.
 He is a licensed CPA in Michigan and is a member of the American Institute of Certified Public Accountants.